Raphiiko/OyasumiVR/README.md

 ## Features

-- :battery: Turning off all trackers and/or controllers with a single click.
+- :wrench: Turning off all trackers and/or controllers with a single click.
 - :battery: Battery automations:
   - Automatically turn off trackers and/or controllers:
     - When their battery percentage falls below a threshold.